jaburns/NintendoSpy/docs/experimental/Paddles.md

 5. Select File->Open and open the ``Paddles.ino`` file from the ``experimental/Paddles folder`` of the unzipped RetroSpy release.

-6. Now uncomment the option for `MODE_CLASSIC`.
-Note that `MODE_SNES` is uncommented in this image.

 ![](https://raw.githubusercontent.com/zoggins/RetroSpy/master/docs/tutorial-images/readme_images/uncomment.png)

-7. Hit the upload button (right pointing arrow) located just under the 'Edit' menu, this will upload and run the software on the Arduino.
+6. Hit the upload button (right pointing arrow) located just under the 'Edit' menu, this will upload and run the software on the Arduino.
 It should look like the following image.
 Once successfully uploaded, you won't have to upload software again to the Arduino again unless you want to change controller modes.

 ![](https://raw.githubusercontent.com/zoggins/RetroSpy/master/docs/tutorial-images/readme_images/upload.png)

-8. Run ``RetroSpy.exe``.
+7. Run ``RetroSpy.exe``.

-9. The selection here should be pretty straightforward, select the 'COMX' port that the Arduino is on, select the controller you are using, select a skin, and hit 'Go'.
+8. The selection here should be pretty straightforward, select the 'COMX' port that the Arduino is on, select the controller you are using, select a skin, and hit 'Go'.
 If everything is hooked up correctly you should see your controller and inputs displaying.